chibiboba/JS-120/JS 129/Specifics Study Guide.md

 ##### Constructors  (main points)

 - **Constructors** is a function that creates and returns an object (**the instance**) of the constructor function.
-  - are an object form of functions used to create objects in JavaScript.
+  - are an <u>object form of functions</u> used to create objects in JavaScript.
   - Acts like a factory function: define a constructor once and invoke it each time you want to create an object of that type.
   - Capitalizing name of constructor is a convention.
   - Use `new` keyword / operator preceding a <u>function invocation</u> to treat the function as a constructor.